fieldtrip/website/workshop/paris2019.md

 git clone https://github.com/fieldtrip/fieldtrip.git
 ```

 This allows you to easily track the changes that we make to the code.
-If you also want to contribute back, please make an account on GitHub, fork `fieldtrip/fieldtrip` to your own account and read the abovementioned page.
+If you also want to contribute back, please make an account on GitHub, fork `fieldtrip/fieldtrip` to your own account and read the aforementioned page.

 {% include markup/end %}

 Once FieldTrip is on your computer, the toolbox needs to be added to the matlab path.
 To achieve this, do the following: